Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Noise Robustness and Noise Bottleneck

-In realistic quantum devices, noise is ubiquitous but often affects different circuit components unevenly, with the errors from some gates or qubits impacting the computation more adversely than others.
-We refer to this especially sensitive subset of circuit elements as the \textit{noise bottleneck}.
-To characterize the bottleneck, we consider a gate-based noise model in which each gate $U_{i,j}$ is followed by a noise channel $\mathcal{N}_{i,j}$; here the index $(i,j)$ labels the $j$-th gate in the $i$-th layer An analogous formulation applies to a qubit-based noise model where $(i,j)$ instead indexes the $j$-th qubit in the $i$-th layer.
+In realistic quantum devices, noise is ubiquitous but often affects different circuit components unevenly; errors from particular gates or qubits can impact the computation more adversely than others.
+We refer to this especially sensitive subset of circuit elements as the \emph{noise bottleneck}.
+To characterize the bottleneck, we consider a gate-based noise model in which each gate $U_{i,j}$ is followed by a noise channel $\mathcal{N}_{i,j}$; here the index $(i,j)$ labels the $j$-th gate in the $i$-th layer.
+An analogous formulation applies to a qubit-based noise model where $(i,j)$ instead indexes the $j$-th qubit in the $i$-th layer.
 Each $\mathcal{N}_{i,j}$ is assumed to be a PCS1 channel acting on at most a constant number of qubits.

 The sensitivity of a specific element $(i,j)$ in the circuit can be quantified by: \begin{small}